supranational/blst/README.md

 ## Platform and Language Compatibility

-This library supports x86_64 and ARM64 hardware platforms, and Linux, Mac, and Windows operating systems.
+This library primarily supports x86_64 and ARM64 hardware platforms, and Linux, Mac, and Windows operating systems.
+But it does have a portable replacement for the assembly modules, which can be compiled for a plethora of other platforms.
+Problem reports for these will be considered and are likely to be addressed.

 This repository includes explicit bindings for:
 - [Go](bindings/go)